-You can install additional components when you create a Dataproc cluster using the Optional components feature.
+You can install additional components like Ranger when you create a Dataproc cluster using the Optional components feature.
 This page describes the Ranger component.

 The Apache Ranger